 It’s ticket-booking season!
-Whether you’re looking for family-friendly festivals or extra-special small independent music festivals, we’ve rounded up the best of the year.
-From black-tie dining to woodland spas, escape the welly-clad crowds at the best luxury festivals in the UK for 2018.
+Whether you’re looking for family-friendly festivals, extra-special small independent music festivals, or boutique options at your favourite dusk-till-dawn alfresco rave, we’ve rounded up the best of the year.
+From black-tie dining to woodland spas, escape the welly-clad crowds at the best luxury and boutique festivals in the UK for 2018.

 Best Small & Boutique Festivals 2018